 Photo by Tengyart, courtesy of Unsplash

 I know that just because the candidate I didn’t vote for wins the elections, this doesn’t mean the elections are fraudulent.
-And just because my preferred candidate wins the election doesn’t mean the election process is automatically legitimate.
+On the other hand, even if my preferred candidate wins the election, that doesn’t mean the election process is automatically legitimate.

 In fact, I would be concerned over concrete evidence of illegitimate elections even if my preferred candidate did win.
-I don’t want my candidate to win through illegitimate means because I believe in justice, fairness, and democracy.
-Winning through illegitimate elections is neither just nor fair, and it undermines the democratic process.
+I don’t want my candidate to win through illegitimate means.
+Winning through illegitimate elections is neither just nor fair.
+And it undermines the democratic process.